aaronbloomfield/ccc/hws/auction/index.md

 ### Notes and Hints

 - We are going to grade this by creating a very short auction -- a minute or so.
-In your `startAuction()`, only one of them must be non-zero.
+In your `startAuction()`, only one of the time parameters must be non-zero.
 - When a successful auction finishes, you will have to transfer the NFT to the winning bidder; you should use `safeTransferFrom()` instead of `transferFrom()` (see [here](https://ethereum.stackexchange.com/questions/120996/what-is-the-difference-between-safetransferfrom-and-transferfrom-functions-i) for details)
 - Make sure that *anybody* can mint an NFT via your NFT Manager